qais-altloa/CNN_Image_classification/README.md

 ---

+---

 # 🎓 Course Attribution

-This project was developed as part of the:
+This project was developed as part of the **Deep Learning Specialization**, specifically:

-**Deep Learning Specialization**

-**Course 4 — Convolutional Neural Networks**
+- **Course 4 — Convolutional Neural Networks**

-provided by **DeepLearning.AI**
+- **Week 1 Assignment**
+- **Provider:** DeepLearning.AI

-**Instructor:** Andrew Ng
+- **Instructor:** Andrew Ng

-This repository is an educational implementation based on the course assignment and learning material and is maintained as a portfolio project demonstrating practical CNN implementation with TensorFlow/Keras.
+This repository presents my implementation and analysis of the CNN concepts covered in the course, using TensorFlow/Keras.

+The project is maintained as an educational portfolio project to demonstrate practical understanding of:

+- Convolutional Neural Networks
+- TensorFlow/Keras
+- Sequential and Functional APIs
+- Binary and multiclass image classification
+- Model training and evaluation
+- Learning-curve analysis

-Course datasets and course-specific testing materials are not included in the public repository.
+Course-provided datasets and course-specific testing/grading materials are not included in the public repository.

----

-## ⭐ Credits

-**DeepLearning.AI — Deep Learning Specialization**

-**Course:** Convolutional Neural Networks

-**Instructor:** Andrew Ng

-This repository is maintained as an educational portfolio project demonstrating CNN implementation and understanding.